Eligibility

 during the inaugural fall department meeting.

-Instructors must submit student entries (electronically) no later than the faculty's
+Instructors must submit student entries (electronically).
+Typically, the submission

 Essay Criteria